-Assessment is essential to the operation of a qualifications framework based on learning outcomes.
+Assessment is essential to the operation of qualifications frameworks based on learning outcomes.

-The Higher Education Evaluation and Accreditation Agency ('A3ES') is responsible for the assessment and accreditation of higher education institutions and their cycles of studies, with accreditation being fully dependent upon the results of the assessment procedure.
+The Agency for Assessment and Accreditation of Higher Education ('A3ES') is responsible for the assessment and accreditation of higher education institutions and their cycles of studies, with accreditation being fully dependent upon the results of the assessment procedure.
 The Agency 'A3ES' is also responsible for Portugal joining the European system of quality assurance in higher education.

-Within this context, the Legal Framework for Higher Education Evaluation (Law no. 38/2007, dated 16th August), and the system of quality assessment adopted in it, are characterised by the universal, compulsory and periodic nature of the assessment, by the need for higher education institutions to adopt internal quality policies, by the multifaceted nature of the corresponding procedures, and by the assessment criteria being subject to standards set during the development of the Bologna process.
+Within this context, the Legal Framework for Higher Education Evaluation (Law 38/2007, 16 August), and the system of quality assessment adopted in it, are characterised by the universal, compulsory and periodic nature of the assessment, by the need for higher education institutions to adopt internal quality policies, by the multifaceted nature of the corresponding procedures, and by the assessment criteria being subject to standards set during the development of the Bologna process.

 Quality assessment takes the form of (i) self-assessment and (ii) external assessment.
-Selfassessment is carried out by each higher education institution and external assessment is carried out by the Agency 'A3ES', the latter forming the basis of the accreditation procedures.
+Self-assessment is carried out by each higher education institution and external assessment is carried out by the Agency 'A3ES', the latter forming the basis of the accreditation procedures.
 The quality assessment system necessarily includes the contribution of external bodies relevant to the process, specifically professional associations as well as other scientific, cultural and economic entities.
-The quality assessment system ensures student participation by including students in self-assessment procedures, specifically through the compulsory involvement of educational councils and students' associations, their participation in anonymous educational surveys of the teaching staff and courses which form a compulsory part of the self-assessment process, interviews given during external assessment procedures, and the appointment of students' association representatives to the Agency 'A3ES' governance structure.
+The quality assessment system ensures student participation by including students in selfassessment procedures, specifically through the compulsory involvement of educational councils and students' associations, their participation in anonymous educational surveys of the teaching staff and courses which form a compulsory part of the self-assessment process, interviews given during external assessment procedures, and the appointment of students' association representatives to the Agency 'A3ES' governance structure.